hiteshsahu/React-Native-Examples/README.md

 ## How to Use It

-If the have React Native setup is ready (https://facebook.github.io/react-native/docs/getting-started.html) in your machine then
+ I am assuming React Native is installed (https://facebook.github.io/react-native/docs/getting-started.html) in your machine.

-- Download/Clone this project
+- Download or Clone this project
-- Open cmd in Admin mode (Press Windows, type cmd , right click on cmd and choose run as Admin)
+- Open cmd in Admin mode.
+You can do it by pressing Window button, type cmd then right click on cmd icon and choose run as Administrator
-- Switch to your Project Directory by entering cmd cd path_to_downloaded_Directory/ReactSample.
+- Switch to your Project Directory by typing  "cd path_to_downloaded_Directory/React-Native-Sample" in command prompt.
-- Enter "react-native start" in cmd and try to build it with below command
+- Type "react-native start" let it do it's job for few minutes.
+- Start Android emulator or add your Android device through ADB.
-- Open a new command prompt and run "react-native run-android" inside the same folder to launch the app on your Android emulator.
+- Now open another command prompt in Admin mode and run "react-native run-android" command inside the same folder to launch the app on   your Android emulator.
+You should be having 2 cmd prompt this time - first one is your server and this one is building the app.

-If everything is set up correctly, you should see your new app running in your Android emulator shortly.
+If everything is set up correctly, you should see React Native Example app running in your Android emulator shortly.

 ## What is Included

- All the Getting started Samples
+ All the Getting started Samples from official ReactNative page at one place

+### Beginner Level

 1) Props (Bananas & Greetings Sample)
 2) State (Blinking Sample)